camunda/camunda-docs/docs/components/connectors/use-connectors/index.md

 ![feel Connectors](../img/use-connectors-error-general.png)

 The **Error Expression** property requires a [FEEL](/components/modeler/feel/what-is-feel.md) expression that yields a BPMN error object in the end.
-The BPMN error object can be an empty [context](/components/modeler/feel/language-guide/feel-data-types.md#context), [null](/components/modeler/feel/language-guide/feel-data-types.md#null), or a context containing at least a non-empty `code`.
+The BPMN error object can be an empty [context](/components/modeler/feel/language-guide/feel-data-types.md#context), [null](/components/modeler/feel/language-guide/feel-data-types.md#null), or a context containing at least a non-empty `errorType` and a non-empty `code` if the error type is `bpmnError`.
 You can use all available functionality provided by FEEL to produce this result.
-Use the provided FEEL function [`bpmnError`](#function-bpmnerror) to conveniently create a BPMN error object.
+Use the provided FEEL function [`bpmnError`](#function-bpmnerror) to conveniently create a BPMN error object and the provided FEEL function [`failJob`](#function-failjob) to conveniently create a Fail job object.

 The `bpmnError` FEEL function optionally allows you to pass variables as the third parameter.
 You can combine this with a boundary event to use the variables in condition expressions when handling the error event.
 Example FEEL expression: